 No matter how you spread awareness for diabetes, living with this disease can be simple when you choose OKRA Care.
 We provide everything you need to manage your condition more conveniently.

-Check out our Starter Kit or sign up for our convenient subscription service so you never need to worry about running out of test strips.
+Check out our OKRA Pro Starter Kit Bundle or sign up for our convenient subscription service so you never need to worry about running out of test strips.
 With over 25 years of experience creating hospital-grade testing supplies, we have the knowledge and skill to help you manage your diabetes.
 Get started today!